Nelson-Jnrnd/race-lap-simulations/README.md

 The tires have a certain amount of grip it can provide to the car before it starts slipping.
 This limits the car ability to accelerate, decelerate and turn.

 It is noted $G$ and varies between 0 (no grip) and 1 (maximum grip).
-It can varies depending on factors such as tire compound, tire life, tire temperature, track surface etc.
+It can vary depending on factors such as tire compound, tire life, tire temperature, track surface etc.

 ##### Tire Compound

 | Soft | Medium | Hard | Intermediate | Wet |
 | --- | --- | --- | --- | --- |